 A dark street in the early morning hours, splashed with a sudden downpour.
 Lamps form haloes in the murk.
 In a walk-up room, filled with the intermittent flashing of a neon sign from across the street, a man is waiting to murder or be murdered…the specific ambience of film noir, a world of darkness and violence, with a central figure whose motives are usually greed, lust and ambition, whose world is filled with fear, reached its fullest realization in the Forties.
 A genre deeply rooted in the nineteenth century’s vein of grim romanticism….”
 (19-20)

-After the mid to late 1970s, any reader of their book, who was already familiar with film noir, would find their description of it rather conventional.
+After the mid to late 1970s, any reader of their book, being already familiar with film noir, would find their description of it rather conventional.
 However, that reader would probably be perplexed by their claim that film noir is “deeply rooted” in nineteenth century romanticism.
 Furthermore, he or she would probably be confused that the chapter, “Black Cinema,” doesn’t mention the private eye.
 Then, it would compound that reader’s befuddlement to find the discussion of the private detective at the beginning of a different chapter, “Melodrama.”

 “A wry detachment, an amused view of the subject: these are the qualities of the best Forties melodramas.
 The films were made by hard-bitten men who knew city life inside out: they have the flavor of a neat Scotch-on-the-rocks.
 And of all the figures who walked through their half-world, Humphrey Bogart justly remains the most durable.”
 (39)